-Bollinger Bands are among the most popular technical analysis indicators used on the market today, created by renowned financial analyst John Bollinger in the early 1980s.
+Bollinger Bands are among the most popular technical analysis indicators used on the market today.
+This channel indicator was created by John Bollinger of Bollinger Capital Management in the 1980s.
+Traders can design their Bollinger Bands trading strategies based on the bands’ movement.
 When used in conjunction with price chart patterns, candlesticks, and other technical indicators, it can be part of a successful and profitable trading strategy and a great way to make money fast.

 Bollinger Bands Definition